Are you considering a study abroad opportunity to broaden your educational perspectives and personal view of the world? We hope so!

 Whether your study abroad applies to your degree or impacts your graduation date depends on the study abroad opportunity that you choose and which classes remain to be completed in your academic program.

-Talk to your adviser.
-Be sure to see your adviser to understand how the courses you plan while studying abroad will apply to your degree requirements.
+Talk to your advisor.
+Be sure to see your advisor to understand how the courses you plan while studying abroad will apply to your degree requirements.

 Iowa State offers a number of study abroad locations in which the student pays tuition and room and board at Iowa State while changing places with a foreign student who comes to study at Iowa State (exchange programs).
 The educational costs of these programs is the same as attending Iowa State with the exception of the additional monies spent in travel and tourism while you are in your exchange country.